-credits AMS 2010 Introduction to American Studies: 3.0 Perspectives on the American Dream AMS 2020 Individualism and Community in American Life 3.0 AMS 4590 Senior Seminar in American Studies (W course) 3.0 HIS 1400 United States History I Through 1877 3.0 HIS 1401 United States History II 1865 to Present 3.0 Electives: One AMS course at the 3000 level or higher 3.0 Five American content courses approved by the faculty 15.0 in American Studies to assure a thematic or disciplinary coherence.
-(At least two of these must be at the 3000 level or above.)
+credits AMS 2010 Introduction to American Studies: 3.0 Perspectives on the American Dream AMS 2020 Individualism and Community in American Life 3.0 AMS 4590 Senior Seminar in American Studies (W course) 3.0

+Electives:

-One course in either European or Non-Western Culture and Civilization beyond those required by the General 3.0 Education Program of the College Total credits required to complete major: 36.0 credits AMS 2010 Introduction to American Studies: Perspectives on the American Dream or 3.0 AMS 2020 Individualism and Community in American Life Electives: One AMS course at the 3000 level or higher 3.0 Two courses in American History (HIS field code) 6.0 Three American content courses approved by the 9.0 Advisor in consultation with the faculty in American Studies.
-(At least 3 cre edits, in addition to the 3000 level AMS course, must be earned in c courses at
+HIS 1400 HIS 1401 United States History I Through 1877 United States History II 1865 to Present credits 3.0 3.0 Electives: One AMS course at the 3000 level or higher Five American content courses approved by the faculty in American Studies to assure a thematic or disciplinary coherence.
+(At least two of these must be at the 3000 3.0 15.0 Total anodita level or above.)
+One course in either European or Non-Western Culture and Civilization beyond those required by the General Education Program of the College 3.0 36.0 Total credits required to complete major: American Studies (Minor) credits AMS 2010 AMS 2020 Introduction to American Studies: Perspectives on the American Dream or Individualism and Community in American Life 3.0